How Aftercare Works

-Our drug rehab aftercare prevention staff is committed to ensuring that the client’s transition into everyday living goes as smoothly as possible.
+Our drug rehab aftercare staff is committed to ensuring that the client’s transition into everyday living goes as smoothly as possible.
 Our team designs a relapse prevention plan for each client.
 Relapse prevention will address the individual causes that might sabotage recovery.
 The aftercare prevention staff at our facilities will address behavior and also patterns of thought that may also hinder the recovery process.

 Regardless of the relapse prevention plan during aftercare, it is the primary responsibility of the Best Drug Rehabilitation client to do the everyday work involved with drug rehab aftercare and continue a drug-free existence.